AtlasEngineCa/WorldSeedEntityEngine/README.md

   </a>
   </div>

-Multipart entity engine for Minestom
+This is a library that allows users to add bedrock models from blockbench in to **Vanilla Minecraft**!

+WSEE allows creating multipart entities with Armor Stands, as well as Zombies for much smoother animations.
+The framework provided allows users to easily create multipart entities, define animations, and write AI that fully utilises the entity's animations.

+Currently WSEE only supports [Minestom](https://github.com/Minestom/Minestom)

 <!-- GETTING STARTED -->
 ## Getting Started

-A full example can be found in [here](https://github.com/WorldSeedMMO/WorldSeedEntityEngine/tree/master/src/test/java)
+A full, runnable example server can be found in [here](https://github.com/WorldSeedMMO/WorldSeedEntityEngine/tree/master/src/test/java)

 <!-- USAGE EXAMPLES -->
 ## Usage